Oghma-Infinium/Vagabond-Remastered/Documentation/CONFIG.md

  2. In ShadowBoost.ini, under the `[Settings]` Header, edit `fTargetFPS = 60.000000` (line 2) to your new Target FPS.
  2. In SSEFpsStabilizer.ini, under the `[Settings]` Header, edit `TargetFps = 60` (line 13) to your new Target FPS.
 </Details>

-# Changing Resolution

-By default, Wabbajack will set the resolution in the list's `Skyrimprefs.ini` to match the native resolution of your monitor.
-However, Skyrim scales very poorly at resolutions above 1080p (`1920x1080`) and depending on your hardware, it might be difficult to achieve consistent FPS on higher resolutions.

-The preferable way to change your resolution is to find the `SSEDisplayTweaks.ini`.
-Open the file and navigate to the `[Render]` section and find the lines `#Resolution=1920x1080` and `#ResolutionScale=0.75`.
-Here you can change the resolution here to your desired resolution.
-After changing the resolution, remove the `#` in order for the settings to take affect when launching the game.

-Example for how the .ini line should look:
-Before: `#Resolution=1920x1080`
-After: `Resolution=2560x1440`

 # Upscalers and FrameGen